kamranbekirovyz/versionarte/README.md

 ## 🖋️ JSON format

-versionarte requires a specific JSON format for providing versioning and availability details remotely.
-Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, make sure to use this universal JSON structure.
+For providing app's status and availability remotely, versionarte requires a specific JSON format.
+Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, make sure to use this JSON structure.

 ℹ️ Information for all platforms in the JSON is not necessary: you can provide information for only one platform, or for two platforms, or for all three platforms.
 ℹ️ While the app status is active, the `message` can be left empty or set to `null`.